24 Fran: Trying Harder

 Sylvia put a comforting hand on Fran’s forearm.

 “No one is in a lake of fire, Fran.
 You’re remembering language from the Bible that was always meant to be symbolic, not literal.
-But it’s true that people experience fiery trials to help them mature and prepare them for life in Zion.”
+But it’s true that people experience fiery trials to help them mature and prepare them for life in the Eternal City.”

 “Oh yes,” sighed Fran, suddenly sounding weary and deflated.
 “I sometimes forget that this really is it.
 This is the afterlife and I am stuck here.
 There may not be actual flames, but ...”